simonmonk/raspirobotboard2/README.md

 https://github.com/simonmonk/raspirobotboard

+# Support
+If you need any help with the software or board please contact linda@monkmakes.com or leave a comment on monkmakes.com

 # Introduction

 Version 2 of the RaspiRobot Board (RRB2) has learnt by the feedback from version 1 and it is a great improvement.